 Yale Camerata’s first concert of the season “Out of Time” will be on Saturday, October 14 at 7:30 p.m.
-Dr. Felicia Barber, conductor, has selected repertoire that explores the many aspects of Time, and its ability to be elusive, fleeting, and precious.
-Texts will examine periods of time in memorable moments, seconds, minutes, hours, and seasons.
-Beginning at the ‘beginning’ with creation, to the concept of an ‘end of time’, it will be topically multifaceted.
+Dr. Felicia Barber, conductor, has selected repertoire that explores the many aspects of time, and its ability to be elusive, fleeting, and precious.
+Texts will examine periods of time in memorable moments, seconds, minutes, hours, and seasons, beginning with creation and moving through to through to the end of time.
 The featured work is Fern Hill by John Corigliano which highlights the text of Welsh poet Dylan Thomas:

 “…Oh as I was young and easy in the mercy of his means, Time held me green and dying…”